fbz-tec/pgexport/README.md

 DB_NAME=mydb
 ```

-The `.env` file is automatically loaded when you run `pgexport`.
+The `.env` file is automatically loaded when you run `pgxport`.
 No need to export variables!

 **Advantages:**
 - ✅ No need to export variables every time